ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 # Covid-19 Tweets Dataset

-## Sentiment Analysis on Covid-19 Twitter Dataset using NLP and Deep Learning
+## Sentiment Analysis on Large-Scale Covid-19 Tweets using NLP and Deep Learning